Iraq says Syria war spillover hinders oilfields, pipelines

 Shahristani said the KRG would respond shortly.

-He emphasised that Baghdad was ready to act if oil exports continued from Kurdistan without a deal.
+He emphasized that Baghdad was ready to act if oil exports continued from Kurdistan without a deal.

 "We have a very measured action plan vis-a-vis all involved parties - with Turkey, the buyers of that crude - because internationally that's Iraqi crude - and, of course, we'll have to take measures against the KRG."